Key insights

 Z codes: Homelessness

-CMS proposes to change the severity level designation for three diagnosis codes describing homelessness from non-complication or comorbidity to complication or comorbidity based on the higher average resource costs with these cases.
+CMS finalizes a change to the severity level designation for three diagnosis codes describing homelessness from non-complication or comorbidity to complication or comorbidity based on the higher average resource costs with these cases.
 The three ICD-10 codes are:

 - Z59.00 (homelessness, unspecified)